 What other options do you have?
 Charlotte has plenty of local charities that will gladly accept donations of household goods.

 Everyone knows about the Goodwill organization.
-Here in Charlotte, it's probably the most accessible for easy donation of household items.
-Goodwill Industries of the Southern Piedmont began providing services to people in this region in 1965.
+In Charlotte, it's probably the most accessible for an easy donation of household items.
+Goodwill Industries of Southern Piedmont began providing services to people in this region in 1965.
 The Southern Piedmont territory includes 13 counties in North Carolina and five counties in South Carolina.
 Locally, Goodwill has a retail store or provides services in seven of these 18 counties: Mecklenburg, Gaston, Union, Lincoln, Cleveland, York, and Lancaster.
-With twelve retail stores in the immediate Charlotte area, Goodwill also provides seven staffed drop-off locations and provides a pick-up service to homes donating at least six large furniture items by calling 704-393-6880.
+With twelve retail stores in the immediate Charlotte area, Goodwill also provides seven staffed drop-off locations and provides pick-up service to homes donating at least six large furniture items.

+The Salvation Army operates several retail thrift stores in the Charlotte area that all accept donations during specified times.
 The Salvation Army also provides a shelter called Center of Hope and donations are always being accepted for diapers, feminine products, toiletries (soap, deodorant, shampoo, conditioner, toothpaste, toothbrushes), towels and washcloths and pillows.
-For more about donating to the homeless shelter, please contact the Center of Hope at 704-348-2560.

 The National Kidney Foundation will pick up any household and clothing items for resale at Carolina Value Village where 100 percent of the proceeds benefit the National Kidney Foundation of North Carolina by funding important programs.

-Charlotte's Crisis Assistance Ministry operates a Free Store that provides donated clothing and household items at no charge to families in need, such as clothing for men, women, and children, household items such as blankets, kitchenware and personal care products.
-Items also needed are furniture and appliances that are in good working condition such as stoves, refrigerators, microwaves, mattresses, kitchen tables, sofas, and chairs.
-If you have any questions about donating items to the Crisis Assistance Ministry, please call 704-371-3001.
+Charlotte's Crisis Assistance Ministry operates a Free Store that provides donated clothing and household items at no charge to families in need, such as clothing for men, women, and children, household items such as blankets, kitchenware, and personal care products.
+Items also needed are furniture and appliances that are in a good working condition such as stoves, refrigerators, microwaves, mattresses, kitchen tables, sofas, and chairs.

 There are two Habitat for Humanity ReStores in Charlotte that both accept donations of new and gently used items from individuals and businesses in the community, and sell those items to the public at a reduced cost, usually 50-70 percent of the original retail value with all proceeds going toward building Habitat homes with the local Habitat affiliate.
-Both stores accept items and materials useful in home building such as furniture, appliances, building materials, flooring, doors, cabinets, hardware, plumbing supplies and windows.
-For more information on donating to the Habitat for Humanity ReStore please call 704-392-4495.
+Both stores accept items and materials used in home building such as furniture, appliances, building materials, flooring, doors, cabinets, hardware, plumbing supplies, and windows.

 Charlotte Rescue Mission (CRM) provides residential programs for homeless, jobless men and women with alcohol and drug addiction issues.
-Our clients typically have few options available to them because they have no health coverage to help them enter a recovery program to realize a new life of sobriety.
+Clients typically have few options available to them because they have no health coverage to help them enter a recovery program to realize a new life of sobriety.
 The professional recovery programs and additional services Charlotte Rescue Mission offers to support these individuals are provided to them at no cost.
-They maintain a list of needed items.
 Men's and women's clothing is almost always in need.
-For more information about making a donation, call 704-334-4635.

 Their programs supply school uniforms and winter coats to children in need, supplement nutrition by providing snacks to schools and provide scholarships to accomplished high school seniors and college students.
 In addition, they run the Mecklenburg County Teen Court which gives teens a second chance by allowing them to avoid a misdemeanor record on the first offense if they plead guilty and complete community service.